ZKC19940412/water_ice_nep/README.md

   * nep.in: Input file used to develop the NEP potential

 * notebook-examples:
-   * example-1.ipynb: Fit a NEP potential and make single-point predictions with pre-train model
+   * example-1.ipynb: Fit a NEP potential and make single-point predictions with pre-train model.
    * example-2.ipynb: Perform simulations for runtime profiling, computing RDFs and vDOS.
    * example-3.ipynb: Perform simulations to compute orthobaric densities for ice ih.
    * example-4.ipynb: Perform simulations to compute isothermal compressibility.